uftr/devex/README.md

 # Generate and Deploy Terraform modules

 ## Description
+The purpose of the project is to simplify the lives of Terraform module users.
+Developers often use existing Terraform modules, set the desired variables, and create the final Terraform main file.

+The application developers need to maintain the terraform files, as well as ensure all of the relevant variables are set correctly.
+This tool simplifies the terraform module configuration and deployment by automating the generation of terraform module files as well as deployment by using a single template file.

-This repository contains a cli tool (vdex) that generates terraform main and deploys the desired terraform modules as per the developer needs.
+This repository contains a cli tool (vdex) that generates the terraform main and deploys the desired terraform as per the developer's needs.

-The tool vdex (Cloud Developer Experience) simplifies the development process for the terraform module users by performing below activities:
+The tool vdex (Cloud Developer Experience) simplifies the development process for the terraform module users by performing the following activities:
- - Generates the main.tf as per the input (or default) configuration
+ - Generates the main.tf as per the input (or default) configuration and the pre-supplied terraform template (main.tf)
  - Deploys the terraform resources.

 ## How to Install